dwdjitendra-cloud/Focus-Object-Detection-in-Video-Interviews/README.md

 - Events rejected with 400
   - Events are only posted for active sessions.
 Make sure the session hasn’t ended before logging.
+  - Client filters out invalid event types and throttles duplicates for cleaner timelines.

+- PDF report doesn’t show all activities
+  - Fixed: The PDF timeline now paginates and wraps text correctly, ensuring all events are included across pages in chronological order.
+  - If your report is very long, expect multiple pages with “Event Timeline (contd.)” section headers.

 ## License